vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 When vSphere with Tanzu is deployed on VDS networking, you can deploy an external container registry (Harbor) for Tanzu Kubernetes clusters.

-There are three officially documented installation methods for Harbor:
+There are three installation methods available for Harbor:

 *   [**Tanzu Kubernetes Grid Package deployment**](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-packages-harbor-registry.html) on a Tanzu Kubernetes Grid shared services cluster cluster - Tanzu Kubernetes Grid includes signed binaries for Harbor, which you can deploy into a shared services cluster to provide container registry services for other Tanzu Kubernetes (workload) clusters.
+This installation method is recommended for general use cases.
+The Tanzu packages - including Harbor - either need to be pulled directly from VMware, or hosted in an internal registry.
-This installation method is recommended for general use cases. air-gapped or internet-less deployments and must not be used for hosting application images.
+*   [VM-based deployment](https://goharbor.io/docs/2.1.0/install-config/installation-prereqs) using `docker-compose` - VMware recommends using this installation method in cases where Tanzu Kubernetes Grid is being installed in an air-gapped or Internet-less environment and no pre-existing image registry exists to host the TKG system images.
+VM-based deployments are only supported by VMware Global Support Services to host the system images for air-gapped or internet-less deployments and must not be used for hosting application images.
 *   [Helm-based deployment](https://goharbor.io/docs/2.1.0/install-config/harbor-ha-helm/) to a Kubernetes cluster: This installation method may be preferred if you are already invested in Helm.
-Helm deployments are only supported by the Open Source community and not by VMware Global Support Services.
+Helm deployments of Harbor are only supported by the Open Source community and not by VMware Global Support Services.
-*   [VM-based deployment](https://goharbor.io/docs/2.1.0/install-config/installation-prereqs) using `docker-compose`: This installation method is recommended in cases where Tanzu Kubernetes Grid is installed in an air-gapped environment and no pre-existing Kubernetes clusters exist on which to install Harbor.
-VM-based deployments are only supported by VMware Global Support Services to host the system images for

-  For VM-based deployments, another option is to use [VMOperator](https://github.com/vmware-tanzu/vm-operator) for deploying a VM in workload cluster and harbor on top of that.
+  For VM-based deployments, the base VM for Harbor can be provisioned using the [VMOperator](https://github.com/vmware-tanzu/vm-operator), .

 ![](img/tko-on-vsphere-with-tanzu/image4.png)